ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs ({{leader-selected-batch-mode}}).

-  Documents that define batch modes MUST specify the content this field; see
+  Documents that define batch modes MUST specify the content of this field;
-  {{extending-this-doc}} for details.
+  see {{extending-this-doc}} for details.

   The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Helper MUST abort with error `invalidMessage`.